The draft slate of candidates for the CML Executive Board is listed below.

 Candidate election will take place at CML's Annual Business Meeting, held during the Annual Conference at 1:30-3 p.m. on Wednesday, June 24, at the Westin Westminster.

 Attendees: If you are the voting delegate for your municipality, you must check in and pick-up your ballot between 1:45 - 2:15 p.m.
-Each municipality's voting delegate will elect CML Executive Board members, adopt the Leagues 2025/2026 Policy Statement, and consider other League Business.
+Each municipality's voting delegate will elect CML Executive Board members, vote the League's proposed 2026-2027 Policy Statement, vote on proposed amendments to CML's bylaws, and consider other League Business.
 Delegates must be present to vote.
 Per the voting rules, late voting and proxy voting are not permitted.

 Candidates for the Small Category